Lighthouses of China: Macau

 Aids to navigation in Macau are maintained by the Macau

-SAR Marine Administration.
+SAR Marine and Water Bureau.

 Macau has an international airport and is also accessible by high-speed